ibm-cloud-docs/Registry/container-registry-cli.md

 <dl>
 <dt><code>TOKEN</code></dt>
-<dd>TOKEN can be either the token itself, or the unique identifier of the token, as shown in `ibmcloud cr token-list`.
+<dd>TOKEN can be either the token itself, or the unique identifier of the token, as shown in <code>ibmcloud cr token-list</code>.
 Multiple tokens can be specified and they must be separated by a space.</dd>
 <dt><code>--force</code>, <code>-f</code></dt>
 <dd>(Optional) Force the command to run with no user prompts.</dd>
 </dl>